It’s official: Barstool Sportsbook Virginia is live as of Tuesday, Aug. 10, marking the eighth operational sportsbook in VA.

 On that front, Barstool Virginia is relying on a tried-and-true method: promotions!

-New customers can get a risk-free bet of up to $1,000.
+The operator has a handsome Virginia sports betting bonus for new users, who can get a risk-free bet of up to $1,000.
 If your first bet loses, you’ll get it back – up to $1,000.
 Just keep in mind that you have to first make a deposit, and has to be at least $5.

 Once you sign up for an account, you’ll also receive a $10 registration bonus.
 It doesn’t even require a deposit to receive it, so it’ll give you a free way to give the site and app a test run.